 2 - Confidence, Not Arrogance

 Confidence is a necessary quality to make it into law enforcement and confidence can be acquired through good preparation.
 But being over confident has been the downfall of many qualified applicants.
 Do not underestimate the preparation that will be required.

 3 - Spread Your Risk

 Because of the intense competition for these positions, your chance of getting accepted to any specific agency can be as low as 10:1, even when fully qualified.
 For this reason, I recommend that you apply to as many agencies as you can manage in parallel.
-Get your foot in the door, and after a couple of years, you can more easily transfer to the agency/location that you most prefer.
+Get your foot in the door.
+After a couple of years, you can more easily transfer to the agency or location that you most prefer.

 4 - Get in Shape